skd/telegram-bot-help-ua-ch/README.md

 - [ ] Stats collection.
 We should collect basic stats (number of users, etc).
 Stats could be made accessible via a command.
 - [ ] Persistent sessions.
 Persist user state across restarts.
 - [x] Option to collect feedback.
+- [x] Handle errors by forwarding them to a feedback channel.
 - [x] Better back navigation.
 We should track the user nav and have a proper "back" support, that works fine not only in Trees but also DAGs.
 Back should also support inline buttons.
 (Credit: Alex)
 - [x] Send a map pointer with addresses.
 (Credit: Alex)
 - [x] Tests on pull request.
 We run validate.py manually, often we forget, makes deployment harder.
 It should be converted to a test and ran automatically.
 (Credit: Alex)